FAQ: Merchant Statements

 If either your email or mailing address is incorrect, please call your Relationship Manager or contact us at 800.934.7717 so we can update your records.

-For more details on your processing and funding activity, we encourage you to set up a free account for Resource Online, which offers instant access to your statement electronically, the moment it is available.
+For more details on your processing and funding activity, we encourage you to sign in at Chase.com, where you have instant access to your statement and other account management features.
+Which offers instant access to your statement electronically, the moment it is available.

 Are my statements available online?